 AWAY: Some abilities specify moving something away from something else (sometimes written as "push").
-When moving something away from something else, you move it up to the stated number of squares according to the Moving rules (page 14), except that each square to which you move it must be farther away.
+When moving something away from something else, you move it up to the stated number of squares according to the Moving rules (page 12), except that each square to which you move it must be farther away.

-CHALLENGE ACTIONS: An action is considered a challenge action if it is a basic challenge or it has a after the ability or item name.
+CHALLENGE ACTIONS: An action is considered a challenge action if it is a basic challenge or it has a \bigstar after the ability or item name.
+If there is no possible target, you cannot do a challenge action.